pdn6606/TWM-xfce/README.md

 ## TWM-theme: xfwm4 theme
 - Put into /usr/share/themes
+- Change the theme by going to Settings Manager - Appearance - Style, and select TWM-theme
-- Change the theme by going to Settings - Window Manager, and select TWM
+- Change the Window Manager theme by going to Settings Manager - Window Manager, and select TWM
 - Change title font to Terminus Bold, recommended size 15
 - Change title alignment to Left